RyanFrantz/ryanfrantz.github.io/cv/index.md

 simultaneously reducing total healthcare costs.

-I dive into my roles, identifying key outcomes, and prioritizing work to deliver the team's mission.
-When the path is clear I'm a force multiplier; in the face of ambiguity I set a course.
+I dive into my roles, identifying key outcomes, and prioritizing work to deliver the team's mission. **When the path is clear I'm a force multiplier; in the face of ambiguity I set a course**.
 I do the hard work, the necessary work.
-And I create the conditions necessary to support focus, so that we work on the right thing at the right time.
+And I create the conditions necessary to support focus, so that **we work on the right thing at the right time**.

 # Experience